EDS-Bioinformatics-Laboratory/reseda/README.md

 * Sort and split the SAMPLE-* files with: ./SortAndSplit.sh SAMPLE-* It does the following:
     * Sorts the SAMPLE-* files: sort SAMPLE-blah > SAMPLE-blah.sort
     * Makes manageable jobs by splitting the SAMPLE-\*.sort files, e.g.: split -l 20 SAMPLES-run13-human-BCRh.sort SAMPLES-run13-human-BCRh-
-* Create Topos jobs with ToposCreateTokens.py (run with the -h option to see the arguments)
+* Create PiCaS jobs with ToposCreateTokens.py (run with the -h option to see the arguments)
-* Upload Topos jobs with ToposUploadFiles.py (run without arguments to see the arguments)
+* Upload PiCaS jobs with picas/createTokens.py JSON-FILES (json files that were created in the previous step)

 ### Starting the jobs ###
 * Start virtual machines for the analysis (in the SurfSara HPC cloud webinterface)